RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 Here are the _gotchas_ that I encountered while getting lunr.js to work.
 Hope this saves you time:

-* The biggest _gotcha_ for me: Figuring out where the lunr.js files should go, and figuring out what each file should contain.
+* The biggest _gotcha_ for me: Figuring out how all of the lunr.js pieces fit together.
+Some of the steps seem non-sensical until the "why" behind each step is known.
 That's why the beginning of this article spends so much time describing the big picture.
 Once the big picture is clear, everything else falls into place.

 * The lunr.js documentation that I found shows how to build search data from blog posts, but not from the other pages on the site.
-I wanted to include [About](/about/), Speaking, and If in my results.
-I hacked my way to making it work in [`/search_data.json`](https://raw.githubusercontent.com/RayHightower/rayhightower.github.io/master/search_data.json).
+I wanted to include [About](/about/), [Speaking](/speaking/), and [If](/if-rudyard-kipling/) in my results.
+I hacked a solution in [`/search_data.json`](https://raw.githubusercontent.com/RayHightower/rayhightower.github.io/master/search_data.json).
 It works for now, but I'm sure there's a better way.

-The lunr.js engine appeared to ignore some results, until I dug deper into the problem.
+* The lunr.js engine appeared to ignore some results, until I dug deper into the problem.
 For example, searching for the term "Cape Town" initally produced zero results, even though the term exists on the [Speaking](/speaking) page.
-To solve the problem, I cheated: I added a space after "Rubyfuza" on the Speaking page.
+To solve the problem, I cheated: I added a space after "Rubyfuza" and before `<br/>` on the Speaking page.
 This solution feels like a hack to me.
 If you know of a cleaner way, feel free to mention it in the comments below.

 ### Acknowledgements